Microsoft Fabric: The Data Platform You Need Now

 Monitoring and Cost Management

-- Use the Monitoring Hub in Fabric to see current operations and their status in real-time
+- Use the Monitoring Hub in Fabric for real-time operational visibility

-- Evaluate reserved capacity (annual commit) for predictable production workloads — more cost-efficient than pay-as-you-go once baseline usage stabilizes
+- Evaluate reserved capacity for predictable production workloads

-- Manage OneLake storage by retiring obsolete data — no need to keep old data around forever
+- Manage OneLake storage by retiring obsolete data regularly

 Frequently Asked Questions